15 Women With Beards Who Are Breaking Beauty Norms

 bearded woman Harnaam Kaur

 Harnaam Kaur is a British model who is also a body-positive activist.
-She encountered severer bullying in the early stages of her life.
-But, she overcomes all the barriers and has become an inspirational figure all over the world.
+She encountered severe bullying in the early stages of her life.
+However, she overcame all the barriers and has become an inspirational figure all over the world.

 6. Conchita Wurst